I don’t know how many of us struggle with the fear of abandonment, but it’s something I’ve carried with me for as long as I can remember.

 I thought, If I go back home, I’ll only disappoint them.
 So I forced myself to stay.
 I told myself I had a purpose—to succeed and make them proud.

 That’s when I decided to see a therapist.
-Through those sessions, I realized I had spent my whole life invalidating my own emotions.
-I’ll never forget when my therapist said, “I can see how that could have made you feel lonely.”
-In that moment, something cracked open inside me.
+Through those sessions, I realised I had spent most of my life invalidating my own emotions.
+I’ll never forget the day my therapist said, “I can see how that could have made you feel lonely.”Something cracked open inside me.
 For the first time, I felt seen.
-All I’d ever wanted was for someone—anyone—to acknowledge that my pain was real.
-That I wasn’t weird, or overly sensitive, or ungrateful.
-That I wasn’t broken.